lukecartledge/CV/README.md

 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Portfolio](http://www.lukecartledge.com)

-A full-stack junior web developer specialising in the front-end and a photographer.
+A full-stack junior web developer specialising in the front-end.
 My background combines creativity with a super high level of technical knowledge and I love bringing these traits into my coding.
 I have become hugely passionate about writing code that is clean, tested and reusable.

-Having just completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested but apprehensive amateur coder to a competent and confident junior developer.
+Having recently completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer.

 I am currently looking to take on a career in the tech scene of London or Brighton, where I can further expand my knowledge in Full-Stack and Front-End development and design.
 ***